Skip to main content

 Categorize networks and combine assets such as applications and resource servers to limit the ‘line of sight’ for intruders.
 Make them into individual groups that work as logical units.

-Trigger a ‘secure jump server’, with multi-factor authentication and other authorization features, to tackle access through trusted zone.
-Further, segment access-based context by user, application and data.
+Trigger a ‘secure jump server’ with multi-factor authentication and other authorization features to tackle access through a trusted zone.
+Further, segment access-based context by user, application, and data.

-More such practices can be implemented in line with the changing requirements for a secure DevOps environment.
+More such practices can be implemented per the changing requirements for a secure DevOps environment.

 On an EndNote

-Securing DevOps lays down the path for a full-fledged DevOps implementation with security practices embedded.
-With security addressed, DevOps is no doubt an omnipotent and game-changer technology solution for fast-changing business needs.
+Securing DevOps lays the path for a full-fledged DevOps implementation with embedded security practices.
+With security addressed, DevOps is undoubtedly an omnipotent and game-changing technology solution for fast-changing business needs.

 Read Also: